Kimskogfelter/Recipe-site/README.md

 #### ABOUT PAGE

 - The about page describes what the user can do on the Healthy You webpage and what its purpose
-- It also got a picture of a woman in the kitchen thats going to act as the owner of the webpage

 ![picture of the about page](https://github.com/Kimskogfelter/Safari-Retreat/blob/main/assets/images/readme/booking-page.jpg)